 Targets we have accomplished:

-- Recycle - we recycle in all our kitchens.
+4. Recycle - we have recycling bins in all our kitchens and rooms.

 Targets we aim to accomplish:

-- Reduced plastic consumption - continue to minimise the use of plastic throughout the structures by using natural substitutes such as bamboo for straws and cutlery.
+- Reduced plastic consumption - continue to minimise the use of plastic throughout the structures by using natural substitutes such as bamboo for straws and cutlery and elimination of single use plastic jam containers.

 - Reduce carbon emissions - by utilising local produce in our restaurants to minimise transport carbon costs.